yngvem/pycon25-tutorial/pdm/tutorial/01-introduction/04-dependencies.md

 1. Create a file `pycon.py` in the `src/{{package name}}` directory (replace `package name` with the name of your package) and copy the contents of [`code/packaging-tutorial/src/packaging_tutorial/pycon.py`](../../code/packaging-tutorial/src/packaging_tutorial/pycon.py) into it.
 You do not need to understand the code - this is just an example to show how we can package our code.
 2. Run the command `pdm install` in the same terminal window you used to run `pdm init`.
 You should get a few lines of output, among them the line `Virtualenv is created successfully at {{path to your package}}\.venv` and `🎉 All complete!`.
 3. Run this file by typing `pdm run python src/{{package_name}}/pycon.py` in your terminal emulator (replace `{{package name}}` with the name of your package).
 What happened?
+4. Add httpx as a dependency to your project by running `pdm add httpx`
+5. Open the `pyproject.toml` file.
+Can you find httpx anywhere in that file?
+6. Try to run the `pycon.py` file again

 <img src="../../../assets/post_it_yellow.svg" alt="Illustration of a pink post it note" width="50px" />